debate-map/client-old/README.md

 VSCode extensions:
 * [Search node_modules](https://marketplace.visualstudio.com/items?itemName=jasonnutter.search-node-modules): Very helpful for quickly opening files in modules under `node_modules`.
 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): Shows warnings when code does not match the project's coding style.

-### Troubleshooting

-* If you get an odd compile error or the CSS does not seem to be loading for the site (when recompiling), try deleting the cache at "node_modules/.cache/hard-source".

 ### Other documentation